Classic Commentaries and Studies on Isaiah (22 vols.)

 —The Hibbert Journal

-M. G. Glazebrook (1853–1926) was educated at Balliol College, Oxford before becoming Headmaster of Clifton College from 1891–1905.
-Glazebrook was appointed to the office of Canon of Ely from 1905–1926, where he was given a Doctorate of Divinity.
+M. G. Glazebrook (1853–1926) was educated at Balliol College, Oxford before becoming headmaster of Clifton College from 1891–1905.
+Glazebrook was appointed to the office of canon of Ely from 1905–1926, where he was given a doctorate of divinity.

 Expounding on the redemption and atonement of Israel, the restoration of the Jewish state, and the extent of prophecy, John Cumming provides exegetical commentary on the text of Isaiah.
 Cumming expresses the moral state of Israel as a key focus of the text.

-After a close examination of the book, and an attentive perusal of many of the readins, we have no hesitation in expressing our belief that the opinion of the author upon his own work is far witihin the truth and modest in the extreme.
+After a close examination of the book, and an attentive perusal of many of the readings, we have no hesitation in expressing our belief that the opinion of the author upon his own work is far witihin the truth and modest in the extreme.
 They abound in learning—in intelligible, interesting, and masterly expositions of doubtful and difficult passages.

 —The Living Age

-John Cumming (1810–1881) was Minister of the Scottish National Church.
+John Cumming (1810–1881) was minister of the Scottish National Church.
 Cumming was the author of many works including Apocalyptic Sketches, Daily Life, The Great Tribulation, and The Seventh Vial.

 Exegetically examining the origin of the text, the character of Isaiah, and the scope of prophecy given to Israel, G. W. Wade offers critical exposition of the text.
 Relating its relevance to the New Testament, Wade draws attention to key themes throughout the text.